"""

 for i in range(n_samples):

-""" Calculate Hitrate of nearest neighbor recovery for a single map, adjusted
+Calculate the Hitrate of nearest neighbor recovery for a single map, adjusted

 for random agreement.
 The score is averaged across all objects.